 Here are some resources to help you better understand the statistics and market direction for our beautiful town, updated frequently:

-On my Live in Los Gatos Blog, you’ll find an article updated often which considers the Los Gatos months of inventory, or the absorption rate, by price point and high school district.
+On our Live in Los Gatos Blog, you’ll find an article updated often which considers the Los Gatos months of inventory, or the absorption rate, by price point and high school district.
 Here it is extremely clear that we have a consortium of realty markets, not just one market per se.

 Additionally, I have a subscription to Altos Research, which provides market data based on currently listed homes for sale.
 Altos displays info by zip code, and those charts will be posted below.
 They are automatically updated each week, so please bookmark this page and return often.